What is a fever?

-Fever is a body temperature higher than 100° F (37.8° C).
+Fever is a body temperature higher than about 100° F (37.8° C).
 Fever isn't just feeling hot or sweaty.
 To qualify as a fever, your temperature must be high, as measured by a thermometer.

 Normal body temperature isn't the same in everybody, but it's usually around 98.6° F (37° C).
 Normal body temperature can be up to 1 degree above or below this in some people.